Damien Robinson - Visual Artist

 Daylight Light Painting

 Light painting (also called light writing, light graffiti and light art) is long-exposure photography using lights to create patterns and shapes, and add effects into the photo not there in real life.
 Light painting does not impact physically on objects or buildings since the light is only captured on camera.
-The process usually takes place at night or in very dark environments, but this can create access difficulties.
+The process usually takes place at night or in very dark environments, which can create access difficulties.

-Daylight Light Painting evolved as a response, allowing me to work in daylight and creating a safer, more user-friendly approach , allowing participants to focus on their creativity.
+Daylight Light Painting evolved as a response, allowing me to work in daylight and creating a safer, more user-friendly approach, allowing participants to focus on their creativity.
 While we need to be able to subdue the lighting, the workspace does not need to be blacked out – think of an overcast or grey rainy day as being the light level to emulate.

 Four children playing with light tools , all looking at an unseen screen.
 The artist is on the left of the picture, guding them.